mpflynnx/static-website-azure-oidc/docs/github-action-workflow-explanation.md

 ## ...
 ```

-Then, we specify the permissions required to run the workflow step named Login using OIDC.
+Then, we specify the permissions required to run the workflow step named 'Login' using OIDC.

 ```yml
 ## ...